ACWD Is Committed to Monitoring for PFAS (Per- and Polyfluoroalkyl Substances)

 Per – and Polyfluoroalkyl Substances (PFAS)

 In recent years, people have become more familiar with the term PFAS.
 PFAS are manmade compounds that have been used to make carpets, clothing, fabrics for furniture, paper packaging for food, electronics, personal hygiene products, and other materials (e.g., cookware) designed to be waterproof, stain-resistant, or non-stick.
-Of particular interest are two compounds that have Notification Levels.
-Perfluorooctanoic Acid, more commonly referred to as PFOA, and Perfluorooctane Sulfonic Acid, or PFOS.
+Of particular interest are four compounds that have Notification Levels.
+Perfluorooctanoic Acid, more commonly referred to as PFOA, Perfluorooctane Sulfonic Acid, or PFOS, Perfluorobutane Sulfonic Acid or PFBS, and Perfluorohexanesulfonic Acid or PFHxS.
 Notification levels are health-based advisory levels established by the State Water Resource Control Board Division of Drinking Water for contaminants that may be regulated in the future.

 Find more information on ACWD’s proactive approach to detect PFAS in the water supply in our PFAS Fact Sheet.